0smic/Strike/README.md

 Eg: nc -l -p 9191

-Remember it's the shell is not fully stable
+Remember it's this shell is not fully stable